natebeaty/clixel-blog/content/posts/2025-01-28-implementing-php-background-tasks.md

 Once I had it running, I was able to set up a few worker classes and fired up [Gearman Manager](https://github.com/brianlmoon/GearmanManager) to handle daemonizing.
 Everything was working great until I realized I have some workers I would like to queue up in the future, and a few searches later I realized that would introduce even *more* dependencies for me to manage, possibly even reverting to using my `cronjob` setup with some tweaks for async tasks.
 I really wanted to keep this as simple and self-contained as possible.[^3]

-While searching around for queueing support in Gearman, I saw mention of [Beanstalk](https://beanstalkd.github.io/) as an alternative which supported future-dated tasks.
+While searching around for delayed queue support in Gearman, I saw mention of [Beanstalk](https://beanstalkd.github.io/) as an alternative which supported future-dated tasks.
 It also seemed like Beanstalk was a bit more straightforward.
 Ok!
 Tear it all down!
 Let's try this again!

 Switching to Beanstalk was pretty painless, but ironically there was an aspect of Gearman that it *didn't* support: unique keys for each task, to avoid queueing up duplicates.
 I saw a suggested solution that reminded me of what I was just trying to avoid: setting up your own middleware to track keys and avoid duplication.
 Argh!
 I decided to worry about it later.[^4]

-I decided to start with two workers, one for order-related hooha, and one for stock report fun.
+I started with two workers, one for order-related hooha, and one for stock report giggles.
 The workers basically look like this:

 ```
 <?php